openclimatefix/uk-pvnet-app/README.md

 #### These control the model(s) run

-- `RUN_EXTRA_MODELS`: Option to run extra models.
+- `RUN_CRITICAL_MODELS_ONLY`: Option to run critical models only.
 Defaults to false.
 - `DAY_AHEAD_MODEL`: Option to use day ahead model.
 Defaults to false.
-- `USE_ECMWF_ONLY`: Option to use ECMWF only model.
-Defaults to false.
 - `USE_OCF_DATA_SAMPLER`: Option to use OCF data sampler.
 Defaults to true.

 #### These control the saved results

-- `USE_ADJUSTER`: Option to use adjuster.
+- `ALLOW_ADJUSTER`: Option to allow the adjuster to be used.
+If false this overwrites the adjuster option in the model configs so it is not used.
 Defaults to true.
-- `SAVE_GSP_SUM`: Option to save GSP sum for PVNet V2.
+- `ALLOW_SAVE_GSP_SUM`: Option to allow model to save the GSP sum.
+If false this overwrites the model configs so saving of the GSP sum is not used.
 Defaults to false.

 #### These extra varaibles control validation and logging